benseven/edi.bike/site/articles/2025-12-14-looking-ahead-to-tro-sub/index.md

 > The report went on to acknowledge that “integrating cyclists into a space primarily designed for pedestrians presents challenges.
 The narrow width of Rose Street, combined with the high footfall at certain times, could lead to safety concerns between cycling and walking/wheeling.”

 This won't be surprising to our readers, but at times of high footfall, it is generally easier and safer for all involved if the rider dismounts (for those who are able to).
 It's also possible to cycle at a slower than walking space, to pause and wait for gaps or to give way, and generally co-exist. **All of this happens already on Rose St**.
-There is a real _'those others over there'_ vibe to a lot of this written objection - out there in the real world, user conflicts in public space are largely mitigated through our own humanity rather than requiring hand-wringing, policy-led mediation.
+There is a real _'those others over there'_ vibe to a lot of this written objection - out there in the real world, user conflicts in public space are largely mitigated through our own humanity and compassion rather than requiring hand-wringing, policy-led mediation.

 > While most cyclists are considerate of other road users, we don’t believe that the suggested mitigating measures such as “Share with Care” signage would be effective in deterring those who are not.
 We hope therefore that the Committee will uphold our objection to the TRO allowing two-way cycling on Rose Street.